MAXILLA ANATOMY

 • Provides attachment for vomer

-• Contributes to nasal septum
+• Contributes to your nasal septum

 • Incisive canals — anterior passages